 A complete reversal of the examiner's rejection brings the case up for immediate action by the examiner.
-If the reversal does not place an application in condition for immediate allowance (e.g., the Board has entered a new ground of rejection under 37 CFR 1.196(b)), the examiner should refer to the situations outlined in MPEP § 1214.06 for appropriate guidance.
+If the reversal does not place the application in condition for immediate allowance (e.g., the Board has entered a new ground of rejection under 37 CFR 1.196(b)), the examiner should refer to the situations outlined in MPEP § 1214.06 for appropriate guidance.

 The examiner should never regard such a reversal as a challenge to make a new search to uncover other and better references.
-This is particularly so where the application or ex parte reexamination proceeding has meanwhile been transferred or assigned to an examiner other than the one who rejected the claims leading to the appeal.
+This is particularly so where the application has meanwhile been transferred or assigned to an examiner other than the one who rejected the claims leading to the appeal.
 The second examiner should give full faith and credit to the prior examiner's search.

-If the examiner has specific knowledge of the existence of a particular reference or references which indicate nonpatentability of any of the appealed claims as to which the examiner was reversed, he or she should submit the matter to the Technology Center (TC) Director for authorization to reopen prosecution under 37 CFR 1.198 for the purpose of entering the new rejection.
+If the examiner has specific knowledge of the existence of a particular reference or references which indicate non-patentability of any of the appealed claims as to which the examiner was reversed, he or she should submit the matter to the Group Director for authorization to reopen prosecution under 37 CFR 1.198 for the purpose of entering the new rejection.
 See MPEP § 1002.02(c) and MPEP § 1214.07.
-The TC Director's approval is placed on the action reopening prosecution.
+The Group Director's approval is placed on the action reopening prosecution.

 The examiner may request rehearing of the Board decision.
-Such a request should normally be made within 2 months of the receipt of the Board decision in the TC.
-The TC Director's secretary should therefore date stamp all Board decisions upon receipt in the TC.
+Such a request should normally be made within 2 months of the receipt of the Board decision in the group.
+The Group Director's secretary should therefore date stamp all Board decisions upon receipt in the group.

-All requests by the examiner to the Board for rehearing of a decision must be approved by the TC Director and must also be forwarded to the Office of the Deputy Commissioner for Patent Examination Policy for approval before mailing.
+All requests by the examiner to the Board for rehearing of a decision must be approved by the Group Director and must also be forwarded to the Office of the Deputy Assistant Commissioner for Patent Policy and Projects for approval before mailing.